Sorry, you need to enable JavaScript to visit this website.

 Main challenges to social inclusion

-In March 2020, as a result of the pandemic, schools throughout BiH were closed, and institutions in charge of education in BiH launched e-learning.
-Available data according to National Human Development Report for 2020; Social Inclusion in BiH show that 99% of children and young people attending primary, secondary and tertiary education had access to e-learning platforms.
+In March 2020, because of the pandemic, schools throughout BiH were closed, and institutions in charge of education in BiH launched e-learning.
+Available data according to UNDP National Human Development Report for 2020 - Social Inclusion in BiH show that 99% of children and young people attending primary, secondary and tertiary education had access to e-learning platforms.
 Meanwhile, children and young people outside the education system and without adequate access to information and communication technologies and the Internet were deprived of e-learning opportunities.
 In terms of social exclusion, the Roma are the category of the population most affected by this problem, which has been confirmed by numerous studies.
 Roma children are disproportionately affected, and they represent at least 6% of children that do not have access to Informative Communication System and the Internet.

-According to the Report, Persons with Disabilities are the most vulnerable, excluded and marginalized group in BiH.
-The difficulties and obstacles that this population faces on a daily basis vary from the realization of basic living needs to the right to movement, education and work.
+According to the UNDP Report, persons with disabilities are the most vulnerable, excluded and marginalized group in BiH.
+The difficulties and obstacles that this population faces daily vary from the realization of basic living needs to the right to movement, education and work.
 This is the population that has had the hardest time withstanding the consequences of the pandemic in terms of access to the education system.

 According to the Social Exclusion Index, 49.4% of the population in BiH are socially excluded on some grounds, which means that BiH ranks third of the neighboring countries for which an assessment has been conducted.